dappnode/DAppNodeDocs/docs/user/getting-started/register.md

 - Diligently copy the token and store it in a safe location.

 :::caution
-Store your token in both digital (encrypted) and physical forms (noted and stored securely).
+We recommend that you store your token in both digital (encrypted) and physical forms (noted and stored securely).
+If you lose access to both your password and token, you will lose access to your account.
 :::

 <p align="center">